Swiss authorities ask Lebanon to cooperate on central bank probe | Politics

 Swiss authorities ask Lebanon to cooperate on central bank probe

-Swiss authorities have opened an investigation into money transfers by Lebanon's Central Bank Governor Riad Salame, a Lebanese government official told Reuters on Tuesday.
+Swiss authorities have opened an investigation into money transfers by Lebanon's Central Bank Governor Riad Salameh, a Lebanese government official told Reuters on Tuesday.

-Salame denied any wrongdoing.
-"Both the prime minister and the president are in the loop" on the inquiry which is also looking into Salameh's brother and assistant, said the government official, who asked to remain anonymous.
+Salameh denied any wrongdoing.
+"Both the prime minister and the president are in the loop" on the inquiry which is also looking into Salameh's brother and assistant, said the official who asked to remain anonymous.

 The Swiss attorney general's office said it had requested legal assistance from Lebanon in the context of a probe into "aggravated money laundering" and possible embezzlement tied to the Lebanese central bank.
 But in responding to questions from Reuters, it did not say whether Salameh was a suspect and declined further comment.